beenotung/ts-liveview/README.md

 <span id='feature-9'>[9]</span>
 ts-liveview is provided as a template (rather than a library), hence any part can be modified to suit your need

+## Custom Client-Side Code for Complex Interactions

+While ts-liveview is designed for a server-centric experience, it doesn't limit you to simple interactions.
+For client-side logic, you have two approaches:

+**Simple code**: Write JavaScript inline within your pages for quick, direct functionality.

+**Organized code**: Use TypeScript modules for more complex flows where type checking helps maintain code quality.
+Load them via the `loadClientPlugin` function, which allows you to:

+- Write code in TypeScript (instead of JavaScript strings inline)
+- Import other files and npm packages
+- Bundle code specifically for that page

+The bundle is only loaded on pages that use it, so initial loading times for other pages remain fast.

+**Concrete Examples:**

+- **Canvas Animations**: Use `canvas-confetti` for interactive fireworks and particle effects
+- **Rich UI Components**: Integrate `sweetalert2` for advanced modal dialogs and notifications
+- **Real-time Media Processing**: Build custom AI-powered features like:
+  - MediaPipe for real-time hand tracking and gesture recognition
+  - TensorFlow.js for on-device machine learning inference
+  - WebRTC for live video streaming with real-time analysis
+  - Canvas-based rendering for custom visualizations and games

+See the [Client-Side Library Integrations Demo](./server/app/pages/demo-plugin.tsx) for examples of third-party library integrations and the [TypeScript Page Demo](./server/app/pages/demo-typescript-page.tsx) for complex custom features like camera streams and AI models.

 ## Size Comparison with other tools